 The CUBE is a simple drop-in install into most network environments.
-In the event that the CUBE must be installed into a “difficult” network environment, it contains on board a sophisticated tool both for altering the network settings, as well as for running all sorts of connectivity diagnostics.
+If the CUBE must be installed into a “difficult” network environment, it contains on board a sophisticated tool both for altering the network settings, as well as for running all sorts of connectivity diagnostics.
 This can be accessed by hooking a keyboard and screen up to the CUBE, or simply plugging in a mobile device or tablet.
 Out of the box, the CUBE is set up to use DHCP.
 You can configure it to a static IP setting if required, and also set proxy settings.
-You can even download these setting to a USB and make the network changes by inserting the USB into the CUBE. all respects it looks like a user browsing the internet, i.e., it needs to be able to do DNS look ups, and make outgoing HTTP & HTTPS requests (port 80 and port 443).
+You can even download these setting to a USB and make the network changes by inserting the USB into the CUBE.
+In all respects it looks like a user browsing the internet, i.e., it needs to be able to do DNS look ups, and make outgoing HTTP and HTTPS requests (port 80 and port 443).
 No inbound ports have to be opened.

 What if there is no network available?

-First of all if you are using the CUBE over a network and that network goes down, the CUBE will continue to play everything it has onboard (without interruption), based on the last content update it retrieved.
+If you are using the CUBE over a network and that network goes down, the CUBE will continue to play everything it has onboard (without interruption), based on the last content update it retrieved.
 The CUBE has built in ‘watchdog’ functionality so when the network is restored it will automatically check in to find and retrieve new content.
 In addition, everything that can be done over the network on a CUBE, can also be done via the CUBEs USB mode.

 What is the data usage for CUBE and can it handle streaming?

 Business Radio applications often use streaming technology as a means of delivering content (music and messages).
 And, although the CUBE can be used as a streaming device, the vast majority of MOH and in store applications use the CUBE in a ‘store and forward’ context i.e., the CUBE only downloads any new content, or configuration changes that it does not already have on board.